OpenFogStack/tinyFaaS/README.md

 To change or deactivate the endpoints of tinyFaaS, you can use the `COAP_PORT`, `HTTP_PORT`, and `GRPC_PORT` environment variables, which must be passed to the Management Service Docker container.
 Specify `-1` to deactivate a specific endpoint.
-For example, to use `6000` as the port for the CoAP and deactive GRPC, run the Management Service with this command:
+For example, to use `6000` as the port for the CoAP and deactivate GRPC, run the Management Service with this command:

 ```bash
 docker run --env COAP_PORT=6000 --env GRPC_PORT=-1 -v /var/run/docker.sock:/var/run/docker.sock -p 8080:8080 --name tinyfaas-mgmt -d tinyfaas-mgmt tinyfaas-mgmt